HELENA: High-Efficiency Learning-based channel Estimation using dual Neural Attention: Evaluation Results

 \ac{HELENA} achieves a strong trade-off: it delivers the second-best accuracy, just 3.1\% lower than \ac{CEViT}, and has the lowest inference time among the top-performing models (excluding HELENA MHSA).
-Specifically, \ac{CEViT} and \ac{AttRNet} are 81.71\% (0.318~ms vs. 0.175~ms) and 67.43\% (0.293~ms vs. 0.175~ms) slower, respectively.
-Compared to the lighter models, \ac{HELENA} is 31.43\% slower than SRCNN (0.120~ms) and LSiDNN-48 (0.0738~ms, 57.83\% fastest) but they achieve it at the cost of higher predition error.
-HELENA MHSA, which omits the SE block, performs nearly the same at 0.172~ms. All models complete within the 0.5~ms window, but \ac{HELENA} uses only 35\% of this budget, making it highly suitable for real-time deployment.
+Specifically, \ac{CEViT} and \ac{AttRNet} are 81.71\% and 67.43\% slower, respectively (0.318 ms and 0.293 ms vs. 0.175 ms).
+Compared to the lighter models, \ac{HELENA} is 31.43\% slower than SRCNN (0.120ms) and LSiDNN-48 (0.0738ms, 57.83\% fastest) but they achieve it at the cost of higher prediction error.
+HELENA MHSA, without the \ac{SE} block, performs similarly at 0.172ms.
+ProEsNet, while achieving comparable accuracy to ChannelNet and EDSR, exhibits the highest latency among top models (0.466ms), consuming over 90\% of the latency budget.
+In general, while all models satisfy Eq.~\ref{opt_form}, \ac{HELENA} uses only 35\%, highlighting its suitability for real-time deployment.